AdobeDocs/workfront-known-issues.en/help/maintenance/current-updates.md

 When a user attempts to add a cross-object custom form to a queue's details page, the cross-object form does not appear in the dropdown list of available forms, and the user cannot select it to add to the queue details.

-**Users cannot be assigned with secondary job role on [!DNL Workload Balancer]**
+**Users cannot be assigned with secondary job role on [!UICONTROL Workload Balancer]**

-*[!DNL Workload Balancer]*
+*[!UICONTROL Workload Balancer]*

-When a user attempts to assign another user to a task on the [!DNL Workload Balancer], and the task is assigned to a job role other than the assigned user's primary job role, the user is assigned to the task by their primary job role, and the following message displays:
+When a user attempts to assign another user to a task on the [!UICONTROL Workload Balancer], and the task is assigned to a job role other than the assigned user's primary job role, the user is assigned to the task by their primary job role, and the following message displays:

 "\<Name\> does not match the role of \<Task role assignment\>.
 1 work item currently assigned to the role of <\Task role assignment\> will be assigned to \<Name\> in the role of \<Primary job role\>."